-If a fintech provides payments services, such as peer-to-peer money transmission or the payment of bills to third parties, and qualifies as a money services business, then it must register as a money services business with the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN), and must also obtain state money transmitter licences when required, which makes the fintech subject to ongoing state money transmitter licence renewals, reporting and examination.
+If a fintech provides payments services, such as peer-to-peer money transmission or bill payments, and qualifies as a money services business, then it must register as a money services business with the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN), and generally must also obtain state money transmitter licences.
 In some instances, a fintech may mistakenly believe that registering as a money services business with FinCEN takes care of registration as a licensed money transmitter with individual states.
 This is absolutely not the case; an entity must comply with both federal money services business registration and reporting as well as the state-level money transmitter licensing requirements.
 In addition, if a fintech believes that it falls within the 'processor exemption' or 'agent of the payee' exemption contained in federal money service business registration requirements, it should be aware that recognition of such exemptions must be determined on a state-by-state basis.

-Fintechs that partner with financial institutions to offer their products and services (which includes almost all fintechs that must gain access to the payment systems or maintain pooled or other bank accounts for clearing and settlement of transactions) are third parties partnering with the financial institution and fall within the financial institution's obligations to perform due diligence, monitoring and oversight as part of its overall third-party risk management regulatory obligations.
+In order to avoid the complex licensing process, many fintechs seek to partner with a financial institution as an alternative.
+Fintechs that partner with financial institutions to offer their products and services fall within the financial institution's obligations, and must submit to significant due diligence, monitoring and oversight by the financial institution partner.
 This gives rise to the concept of pass-through regulatory requirements where a financial institution must rely on and ensure that its fintech partner, as the primary point of customer onboarding and interaction, assists the financial institution in meeting its regulatory obligations, such as BSA and AML requirements, Office of Foreign Asset Control (OFAC) screening of new customers, Regulation E investigation and dispute resolution activities regarding consumer claims of unauthorised or fraudulent activities.
-In fact, federal functional banking regulators (the Federal Reserve, OCC, FDIC and National Credit Union Administration) have the authority to take enforcement actions directly against third-party financial institution fintech partners.
+In fact, federal functional banking regulators (the Federal Reserve, OCC, FDIC and National Credit Union Administration) have the authority to take enforcement actions directly against third-party financial institution fintech partners, as well as the authority to examine such partners.
 The Federal Deposit Insurance Act contains provisions addressing enforcement actions against an institution-affiliated party, which includes in its definition any 'joint venture partner, and any other person as determined by the appropriate Federal banking agency (by regulation or case-by-case) who participates in the conduct of the affairs of an insured depository institution'.
 There have been several joint FDIC and US Department of Justice investigations and enforcement actions that have included both fintechs and their financial institution partners.

-However, even with the uncertainty and litigation regarding the OCC's limited purpose fintech charter, there are several fintechs that are exploring or have applied directly for full national bank charters or state industrial loan company charters (ILCs) that would be jointly regulated by the state granting the ILC charter and the FDIC.
+However, several fintechs recently received full national bank charters or state industrial loan company charters (ILCs) – ILCs are jointly regulated by the state granting the ILC charter and the FDIC.
 Applications for ILCs have been met with criticism from financial institution trade associations such as the American Bankers Association and the Independent Community Bankers Association of America (ICBA), that each claim ILCs are a loophole fintechs are attempting to exploit to get into banking.
-In March 2019, ICBA put out a White Paper entitled 'Industrial Loan Companies: Closing the Loophole to Avert Consumer and Systemic Harm'.
-In the White Paper, ICBA raises concerns that there are regulatory blindspots in the ILC model that pose a threat to safety and soundness as well as stating that ILCs are the functional equivalent of full-service banks and that commercial company ownership of ILCs will effectively combine banking and commerce, contrary to long-standing American economic policy.

 A fintech that desires to operate in the US and wants to explore obtaining a financial institution charter must carefully consider whether its contemplated activities would require it to be licensed by a state or federal agency, as well as whether the costs and other burdens associated with such a licence would be cost prohibitive.